emmanuel-battesti/place-bot/README.md

 Robot **perceives his surroundings** through a first-person view sensor : the *Lidar* sensor.

-Robot is equipped with sensors that allow it to **estimate its position and orientation**.
-We have two kinds:
-- with absolute measurements: the *GPS* for the positions and the magnetic *compass* for the orientation.
-- with relative measurements: the odometer which provides us with positions and orientation relative to the previous position of the robot.
+Robot is equipped with an odometry sensor that allow it to **estimate its position and orientation**.
+The odometer provides us positions and orientation relative to the previous position of the robot.

 ### Lidar sensor